VCCT-PROG7312-2025-G1/ST10070933_PROG7312_MunicipalServices/README.md

 \- Data is initially seeded through `InMemoryDataService` (no database required).

-\### 🚧 Service Request Status (Part 3 - Placeholder)
+\### 🚧 Service Request Status (Part 3 - Final Implementation)

-\- Planned section for future implementation of service request tracking.
+\- Users can submit, view, and track the progress of service requests.
+\- Each request is given a unique ID and stored in memory.
+\- Uses advanced data structures to manage and optimize service request data:
+   \-✅ AVL Tree – balances data dynamically for faster retrieval by ID and priority
+   \-✅ Min Heap – manages urgent, high-priority requests efficiently
+   \-✅ Graph – represents departmental routing and service relationships
+   \-✅ Dijkstra’s Algorithm – finds the shortest processing route between departments
+   \-✅ Prim’s MST – identifies optimal resource paths for minimal overhead
+   \-✅ DFS Traversal – used for exploring service dependencies within the system
+\- Real-time priority sorting and routing visualization enhance usability and realism.
 ---

 \## 🧠 Architecture

 \- \*\*Models\*\*